Lemez/yoga-nadopasana/index.md

 ### How Will I Feel?
 <br>
-It is relatively common to feel emotional during this practice, either [euphoric or moved to tears]({{ site.baseurl }}/testimonials/#student-reactions) .
+It is relatively common to feel emotional during this practice, either [euphoric or even moved to tears]({{ site.baseurl }}/testimonials/#student-reactions) .
 We are literally vibrating our bodies with the power of our own voice, massaging ourselves, looking after our own wellbeing.
 It is an intense act of self-care using sound.

-### Why Did You Make This Site?
+### What Is The Idea of This Site?
 <br>
-After a lifetime in music, Yoga Nadopasana remains the only way that I know to give me a feeling of euphoria and oneness, every day, guaranteed, in just fifteen to twenty minutes of practice.
-Students also report that this feeling of deep wellbeing comes to them more reliably in this practice than in other forms of yoga.
-I have been teaching Yoga Nadopasana since 2017, and students often ask if they can continue with me online, and if I can help them to set up a practice routine of their own at home.
-I was lucky enough to be taught this practice by [the most generous teachers]({{ site.baseurl }}/about-jonathan/), and I hope that this site will help you to develop your own.
+Practising Yoga Nadopasana is a way to create a feeling of euphoria and oneness in at little as twenty minutes, and the more you practice, the deeper it becomes.
+Some students have reported that this feeling of wellbeing comes to them more reliably with Nadopasana than in other forms of yoga.
+The idea of this site is to provide resources and background materials for anyone who wants to practice at home, or to join an online group to practice together.
+I was lucky enough to be taught by [the most generous teachers]({{ site.baseurl }}/about-jonathan/), and I hope that this site will help you to develop your own.